sanity-io/sanity/packages/@sanity/visual-diff/spec.md

 ```

 * Bateson adds absolute path to all summarizer objects
+* On startup, we should check for duplicate summarizers.
+What do we do?
+Give a warning and use the latest one, or fail?

 - look up summarizers for type
 - can it handle the current path?